 If we have any questions about what information is considered inside information or material information or whether the rules apply to us, we should consult our supervisors, the Chief Executive Officer or the Chief Financial Officer.
-Violation of the Company's insider trading policies by us will also result in disciplinary action, which Never answer analysts' and investors' questions about the Company, unless you are the Company's designated spokesperson.
+Violation of the Company's insider trading policies by us will also result in disciplinary action, which could include termination of employment with the Company.
+If we are aware of any violations of the Company's insider trading policy by other employees, Geospace encourages you to report the violation to the Chief Financial Officer and/or the Chief Executive Officer.

+Never answer analysts' and investors' questions about the Company, unless you are the Company's designated spokesperson.